arlbibek/arl-preferences/README.md

 # personal-preferences
-personal preferences for different apps and softwares
+ -  Personal preferences for different apps and softwares
+ -  Some how to's for future use

+ # The End